Outgoing Student Mobility for Studies

 The 12-month period is calculated as 360 days.

-Each student who is selected as an Erasmus+ student must use this right within the department/program he/she is selected for within the relevant academic year.
+Each student who is selected as an Erasmus+ student must use this right within the department/program he/she is selected for within the related academic year.

-A student who renounces his/her Erasmus+ right by performing the cancellation procedure for any reason cannot transfer his/her right to another/next academic year.
+A student who renounces his/her right to Erasmus+ by performing the cancellation procedure for any reason cannot transfer his/her right to another/next academic year.
 The student may apply to become an Erasmus+ student in subsequent application periods, but will be subject to the application and selection process again.

 DOCUMENTS REQUIRED FOR APPLICATION